The Family: Together in God’s Presence

-We do not believe that children who have been in children's church for several years between the ages of 6 and 12 will be more inclined or better trained to enjoy worship than if they had spent those years at the side of their parents.
+We do not believe that children who have been in children’s church for several years between the ages of six and twelve will be more inclined or better trained to enjoy worship than if they had spent those years at the side of their parents.
 In fact, the opposite is probably the case.

 It will probably be harder to acclimate a 10- or 12-year-old to a new worship service than a 5- or 6-year-old.
 The cement is much less wet, and vast possibilities of shaping the impulses of the heart are gone.

 Some Practical Suggestions from Noël

 When our four sons grew to be young men, we assumed that the worship-training chapter of our life had ended.
 But God has wonderful surprises.
-Our youngest son was 12 when we adopted our daughter, who was just a couple of months old.
+Our youngest son was twelve when we adopted our daughter, who was just a couple of months old.
 So our experience with young children in the pew started more than twenty years ago and will continue a while longer.

 Getting Started Step by Step

 We discovered that the very earliest “school” for worship is in the home — when we help a baby be quiet for just a moment while we ask God’s blessing on our meal; when a toddler is sitting still to listen to a Bible story book; when a child is learning to pay attention to God’s word and to pray during family devotional times.

 At church, even while our children were still nursery-aged, I began to help them take steps toward eventual regular attendance in Sunday morning worship service.
 I used other gatherings as a training ground — baptisms, choir concerts, missionary videos, or other special events that would grab the attention of a 3-year-old.
 I’d “promote” these to the child as something exciting and grown-up.
 The occasional special attendance gradually developed into regular evening attendance, while at the same time we were beginning to attempt Sunday mornings more and more regularly.